bizherman/RNC-DNC/README.md

 #### Code

-1. 01_RNCDNCcode: Conducts topic modeling, polarity, and discriminating word analysis on speeches.
+1. RNCDNCcode: Conducts topic modeling, polarity, and discriminating word analysis on speeches.
 Includes visualizations of all analyses using wordclouds.

 ## More Information